Updated on August 25, 2020

 Does Hair Dye Kill Head Lice?

-Here is how hair dye can get you started on getting rid of lice, but you have to decide if it’s worth it.
+Regarding lice and color treated hair, here is how hair dye can get you started on getting rid of lice, but you have to decide if it’s worth it.
 Permanent hair dye has ammonia as a key ingredient.
 Ammonia is used to make hair lighter and it is an alkaline substance.
 Head lice cannot withstand an environment in the head that is this alkaline so eventually they will die.
 In addition, hair color has hydrogen peroxide, which while not as strong as ammonia, will alter the consistency of the hair making it a bit more challenging for the lice claws to grab.

 Can Hair Dye Kill Nits